 Throughout the 19th century, workers were typically paid on a Saturday evening.
-Consequently, the majority would spend the remainder of the weekend having a grand time and therefore were incapacitated for work on Monday – hence the term Blue Monday.
+The majority would spend the remainder of the weekend having a grand ol’ time and by the time Monday rolled by, well…they weren’t really up to work.
+That’s where the term Blue Monday stems from.

-Blue is also be-known as a lucky charm – hence the term Something Old, Something New, Something Borrowed and Something Blue….
+Blue is also known as a lucky charm – hence the term Something Old, Something New, Something Borrowed and Something Blue…

 Now this bride didn’t just wear something blue, she wore everything blue: Her top consisted of a navy blue bodysuit that we dressed with the most beautiful hand-dyed beaded embroidered lace.
 The skirt was fashioned from layers of dove grey tulle and finished with a blue velvet belt and bow at the back.

 The end result was absolutely exquisite.
 So stunning and striking and unique.
 It’s definitely one of my fave looks ever.
 And I doubt that will ever change.